Fremantle Stuff > buildings >

 And this time from Google Earth:

 Again, there's a number 2 on the little building in the middle of the roundabout, just next to a major railway line.
-Is this a good idea?
+Is a bar here a good idea?

 The building is tiny, especially set against the mighty Dalgety Building - nearly uncovered in its new MSC splendour, as it was when I took the photo in 2017.